 How to get found in Google Image Search

-When most people think of image SEO, they’re only thinking about the alt tags.
-While those are important to SEO and accessibility, there’s much more work to do for image optimization to help you get more traffic.
+When most people think of image SEO, they only think about the alt tags.
+While those are important to SEO and accessibility, there’s much more work for image optimization to help you get more traffic.
 Here’s what you should be doing in addition to those alt tags.

-Google says, “the file name can give Google clues about the subject matter of the image.
-For example, my-new-black-kitten.jpg is better than IMG00023.JPG.”
+Google says, “The file name can give Google clues about the image’s subject matter.

-While Google’s Machine learning can do a lot to identify what’s in a photo, objects that look similar – say a block of butter compared to a block of cheese – can still trip it up.
-That’s why you should again be using descriptive names for your image files.
+While Google’s Machine learning can do a lot to identify what’s in a photo, objects that look similar – a block of butter compared to a block of cheese – can still trip it up.
+That’s why you should again use descriptive names for your image files.

 Google’s official guidelines demonstrate what a reasonable alt tag looks like.
 Here’s what they say about writing them:

-“Google uses alt text along with computer vision algorithms and the contents of the page to understand the subject matter of the image. […] When choosing alt text, focus on creating useful, information‐rich content that uses keywords appropriately and is in the context of the content of the page.
-Avoid filling alt attributes with keywords (keyword stuffing) as it results in negative user experience and may cause your site to be seen as spam.”
+“Google uses alt text, computer vision algorithms, and the page’s contents to understand the image’s subject matter. […] When choosing alt text, focus on creating useful, information‐rich content that uses keywords appropriately and is in the context of the page’s content.
+Avoid filling alt attributes with keywords (keyword stuffing) as it results in a negative user experience and may cause your site to be seen as spam.”

 Page load time is one of the critical ranking factors for both desktop and mobile.
-You must choose the most appropriate file type for each image – the one that offers the best compression with the least impact on photo quality.
+Choosing the most appropriate file type for each image would be best – the one that offers the best compression with the most negligible impact on photo quality.

-Take a look at the image below to see a comparison of the same image in the three main formats – in a 640×246 size.
-A larger image size would result in even larger file size.
+Look at the image below to compare the same idea in the three main formats – in a 640×246 size.
+A larger image size would result in an even larger file size.

 JPG is the clear winner here, but that doesn’t mean it’s always the best choice.
-PNG is better for images that are screenshots, illustrations, anything with text, while JPG is the best for photographs, and GIF is best for moving images.
+PNG is better for images with screenshots, illustrations, or anything with text, while JPG is the best for photographs, and GIF is best for moving images.

-Now that you know how to choose the right file type for your images, it’s time to get their file sizes down a bit more, using an image compression tool.
-There are several to choose from, including TinyJPG/TinyPNG, Compressor.io, and CompressJPEG/CompressPNG.
+Now that you know how to choose the correct file type for your images using an image compression tool, it’s time to get their file sizes down slightly.
+Several options include TinyJPG/TinyPNG, Compressor.io, and CompressJPEG/CompressPNG.

 If you need more help, check out the extensive documentation from Google on image optimization.
-They say you shouldn’t be afraid to turn down the quality because the visual results aren’t generally affected much, but the file size savings are significant enough to justify it.
+They say you shouldn’t be afraid to reduce the quality because the visual results aren’t generally affected much, but the file size savings are significant enough to justify it.

 Source: Google Search Console Help

 The good news is, if you’re using WordPress and Yoast SEO, images are added to your sitemap automatically, even for the sites with media pages set to noindex – the default setting in the latest version of Yoast.
-But, Yoast only includes the required tags, so if you add captions in WordPress, you’ll need to include those yourself manually in your sitemap.
+But Yoast only includes the required tags, so if you add captions in WordPress, you’ll need to manually have those in your sitemap.

 Your site needs to be responsive for any size screen, so your images need to be too.
-If you have a 720 px wide image on your website that loads on a 320 px widescreen, the browser still has to load the larger image.
+If your website has a 720 px wide image that loads on a 320 px widescreen, the browser still has to load the larger image.
 Essentially, you’re slowing download time, which negatively affects your SEO.
-Use the srcset HTML syntax to tell the browser to load different versions of the image for different resolutions.
+Use the srcset HTML syntax to tell the browser to load different image versions for different resolutions.

-WordPress, for 4.4 and higher, which everyone should be on now, takes care of this for you automatically, for every image you upload, and adds scrset automatically.
-With each image upload you’ll get:
+WordPress, for 4.4 and higher, which everyone should be on now, takes care of this for you automatically for every image you upload and adds scrset automatically.
+With each image upload, you’ll get the following:

-If you’ve got recipes, products, or videos, you should be using schema markup, also known as structured data, to tell Google that.
-The more info you give Google, the better they will be able to rank your site in the long run.
+If you’ve got recipes, products, or videos, you should use schema markup, also known as structured data, to tell Google that.
+The more info you give Google, the better it will be able to rank your site in the long run.

 Image SEO is relatively complex, but reading through the Google documentation on it is time-consuming.
 These highlights here can help you get started.
 But remember, no amount of SEO will ever replace a quality user experience.
 This means choosing high-quality stock photos or creating your photos, making it easy to expand product images, and more.